 - Every year, toxic haze spreads across Southeast Asia from Indonesian rainforest fires during the dry season.
 2015 was an El Niño year, which lengthens and intensifies the dry season.
 Prevailing winds blew smoke from blazes on the Indonesian island of Sumatra eastwards towards Singapore and Malaysia.
-Cardiovascular and respiratory disease caused the deaths of an estimated 100,000 people across the entire region, including 6,500 in Malaysia.
-An additional 500,000 people suffered respiratory illness. - Indonesia's fires are caused by smallholders or plantation owners clearing land for farming or to meet global demand for palm oil production.
+Cardiovascular and respiratory disease killed an estimated 100,000 people across the entire region.
+An additional 500,000 people suffered respiratory illness.
+2019 was another bad year in which 1.6 million acres of forest were burned (the 2015 figure was 2.6 million, the worst on record). - Indonesia's fires are caused by smallholders or plantation owners clearing land for farming or to meet global demand for palm oil production.
 Singapore has appealed to Indonesia to tackle the problem but regulations are difficult to enforce owing to fire-starting smallholders living in relatively isolated villages scattered across the rainforest region. - Hopefully, the situation will improve in future years: TNCs that buy palm oil, such as Unilever, are under increasing pressure from buyers, investors and environmental groups (including the Indonesian branch of Greenpeace) to ensure their supply chains are environmentally sustainable and do not contribute to transboundary pollution.